shunyao643/ab1202ay2021/README.md

 ### Setup

 Setup should be easy.
-First, install the package by running two lines to code, one after the other.
+First, install the package by running two lines of code in R, one after the other.

 ```r
 install.packages("devtools")